October 4, afternoon and evening

 We had even more beer at Foxy John’s Bar, Hardware & Bicycles.We stayed in Dingletown for two nights at Murphy’s Pub B&B, recommended for its fabulous breakfasts!

-The second half of our day: from County Clare we took the three o’clock ferry to Tarber, had a bucolic drive through sheets of wind-blown rain to Tralee, a snack of ‘wild Irish salmon’ and then into brightly-coloured Dingle Town where we spent the night at Murphy’s Pub B&B. The next day, after a fabulous breakfast, we spent the entire day driving around a very small part of the Dingle Peninsula.More on our 2015 trip to Ireland.
+The second half of our day: from County Clare we took the three o’clock ferry to Tarber, had a bucolic drive through sheets of wind-blown rain to Tralee, a snack of ‘wild Irish salmon’ and then into brightly-coloured Dingle Town where we spent the night at Murphy’s Pub B&B. The next day, after a fabulous breakfast, we spent the entire day driving around a very small part of the Dingle Peninsula.My artsy shot for this leg of the trip: Carved wood decoration of hair in Celtic knots on a shop in Dingletown.More on our 2015 trip to Ireland.